Best Cookie Consent Tools

 Who is it recommended for?

 Osano is a good service for websites that don’t expect to get a lot of volume.
-The price for the third plan, Business +, is quite expensive despite only processing 50,000 website visitors per month.
-If you are a small business owner just starting out, take the monthly payment plan for Osano to cover your site’s legal obligations while you discover your average monthly turnover.
+If you are a small business owner just starting out, take the Free plan for Osano to cover your site’s legal obligations while you discover your average monthly turnover.

 Pros: